retraceur/coeur/README.md

 Credits [greenleaf.org](https://www.greenleaf.org/what-is-servant-leadership/).

 Next Retraceur steps are:
-- [ ] build an automatic & distributed update system based on GitHub services replacing the WP distant plugin & theme API meging the [entrepôt](https://github.com/imath/entrepot) plugin features.
+- [ ] build an automatic & distributed update system based on GitHub services replacing the WP distant plugin, block & theme API.
 - [ ] Create a Retraceur Reactions feature as a plugin (using the Comments feature as an example of use).
 - [ ] package the Multisite feature as a plugin.